MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/linux-completion.md

 ---
 ### Completion isn't working

 For Bash users, the completion script is installed in `/etc/bash_completion.d/azure-cli`.
-Please add the following line to your `~/.bashrc` file, then save and reload your Bash profile:
+Add the following line to your `~/.bashrc` file, then save and reload your Bash profile:

 ```bash
 source /etc/bash_completion.d/azure-cli
 ```

-For Zsh users, please add the following two lines in your `~/.zshrc` file, then save and reload your Zsh profile:
+For Zsh users, add the following two lines in your `~/.zshrc` file, then save and reload your Zsh profile:

 ```zsh
 autoload -U +X bashcompinit && bashcompinit